 Hydrologic analysis estimates the volume of water entering and passing through a drainage system from a rainfall event.
 The purpose of the hydrologic analysis was to determine the peak flows of Mākaha and Eku Streams in order to identify flooding problems for the smaller, sub-basin areas of the valley.
-Flows from the hydrologic analysis will be used in the hydraulic analysis in order to provide the proper flood mitigation measure.
+Flows from the hydrologic analysis were used in the hydraulic analysis in order to analyze possible flood mitigation measures.
 Peak flow discharges were calculated for the 10-, 25-, and 100-year flood events which correlate to the 10, 4, and 1 percent chance that a flood will occur in any given year.